 Marco Miotti is a TomKat / SNSF Mobility Postdoctoral Fellow in the Stanford Urban Informatics Lab.
 His research focuses on modeling the impact of urban form and land use policies on city energy consumption across both the buildings and the transportation sectors.
 He received his B.S. in Environmental Science and M.S. in Environmental Engineering from ETH Zurich, and his PhD in Engineering Systems from MIT.
 He also developed Carboncounter.com, a tool that lets consumers explore the emissions and costs of different car models and compare them against climate targets.
 Outside the lab, Marco plays hockey, enjoys photography, and likes to cook (and, more importantly, eat).

-Abigail is a Graduate Research Assistant in the Urban informatics lab.
-Her research focuses on the improvement of data collection and analysis for building benchmarking programs.
+Abigail is a Graduate Research Assistant in the Urban Informatics Lab pursuing a PhD in the Sustainable Design & Construction and a Certificate in Policy Analysis.
+Her research focuses on extending benchmarking models to Grid Interactive Efficient Buildings (GEBs).
 She received a BA in Environmental Policy from Barnard College of Columbia University.
 Outside the lab, Abigail enjoys drinking coffee, reading the New Yorker, and seeing live music.

 Rohan Aras, PhD Candidate